 Procrastinators are in the habit of doing more enjoyable, less urgent tasks instead of more urgent, less pleasurable tasks even though they feel very anxious about it.
+So it can be challenging for them in overcoming procrastination.

 20% of adults and 70% of college students procrastinate over a range of areas including: studies, housework, health, wealth building, family, relationships and making decisions.